 You'll start by making the enchilada sauce, which simply involves blending tinned tomatoes with some spices, sugar and a touch of vinegar!

-After that, it's a simple case of piling the perfectly seasoned Quorn mince onto soft tortillas, rolling up in a roasting tray, pouring on the sauce and scattering with cheese.
+After that, it's a simple case of piling the perfectly seasoned Quorn mince onto soft flour tortillas, rolling up in a roasting tray, pouring on the sauce and scattering with cheese.

 After 20 minutes in the oven, the whole kitchen will smell incredible and your vegetarian enchiladas will be ready to serve.